qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ### Qubit and Result Usage

-Qubits and result values are represented as opaque pointers in the bitcode, which may only ever be dereferenced as part a runtime function implementation.
+Qubits and result values are represented as opaque pointers in the bitcode, which may only ever be dereferenced as part a run-time function implementation.
 In general, the QIR specification distinguishes between two kinds of pointers for representing a qubit or result value, as explained in more detail [here](../Execution.md), and either one, thought not both, may be used